Juliette Peers

 Juliette Peers, also credited as Juliet Peers, is an Australian art historian, curator, artist and writer, based in Central Victoria, Australia.
 She is an advocate for feminist art, with a significant body of work focused on overlooked but notable female artists.

 Biography

 Peers was born in Melbourne, Australia.
 She obtained a B.A. from the University of Melbourne, a graduate diploma in Museum Studies from Victoria College, Melbourne in 1988, and a doctorate from Deakin University in 1999.

 From 1994 to 2019, Peers lectured at the School of Architecture and Design at RMIT.
-She also edited the Australian contemporary art magazine Artlink and contributed to the Australian Dictionary of Biography, including entries for Edward Officer, Isabel Tweddle, and Karl Duldig.
+She was the Victorian reviews editor, and also served on the editorial Board of the Australian contemporary art magazine Artlink and contributed to the Australian Dictionary of Biography, including entries for Edward Officer, Isabel Tweddle, and Karl Duldig.
 Peers is a life member of the Women’s Art Register.

 Peers has curated numerous exhibitions in Australia, Europe, and North America.
 Her book More than Just Gumtrees was described as "an indispensable resource for art historians, curators, collectors, artists, dealers, auction houses and students alike.